statistics-exercises/discrete-random-variables-7/README.md

 - Write a function called `bernoulli` that takes in a single argument called `p`.
 This argument gives the probability that the trial is successful - and that the function thus returns a 1.

--Use your bernoulli function in a second function called `geometric`.
+- Use your bernoulli function in a second function called `geometric`.
 This `geometric` function should take one parameter `p` (the probability of success in each individual trial).
 The function should then return a geometric random variable.

 The idea you will use to generat the random vairable is explained in [this video](https://www.youtube.com/watch?v=fna3ysWxP0E)